Healthier skateparks: inspired by smart schools

 As a part of Sustainable Building Week, I spent the morning listening to chemists, solar specialists, environmentalists and eco-innovators all focused on helping their communities and industries successfully reach the net-zero standards while continuing to provide functional spaces to enhance cognition, retain attention and provide healthier environments for our kids.

 As a designer for sustainable indoor action sports facilities it is my responsibility to identify the largest areas of waste and inefficiencies currently standard in the market and replace those with healthier solutions that are safer for the millions of users that call these facilities home.
-These facilities include wood/steel/concrete skateparks, parkour training facilities, ninja warrior gyms, trampoline parks as well as gymnastics facilities.
-With 33 years experience in designing, building and maintaining action sports facilities, I have realized an industry-wide lack of research into new and less harmful materials that we have been filling these facilities with since the 70’s.
+These facilities include wood/steel/concrete skateparks, parkour training facilities, ninja warrior gyms, and trampoline parks.
+With 33 years experience in designing, building and maintaining action sports facilities, I have realized an industry-wide lack of research into new and less harmful materials that we have been filling these facilities with.

 Some common toxin creating goods include formaldehyde from PT and laminated plywoods, high amounts of CO2 emissions from the manufacture of concrete, petroleum based products such as polyurethane and cross-linked polyethylene foams, PVC surfacing as well as various adhesives and finishes, to name a few.